Trump Embraces One Of Russia's Favorite Propaganda Tactics — Whataboutism

 It's not exactly a complicated tactic — any grade-schooler can master the "yeah-well-you-suck-too-so-there" defense.
 But it came to be associated with the USSR because of the Soviet Union's heavy reliance upon whataboutism throughout the Cold War and afterward, as Russia.

-Whataboutism — particularly directed towards the U.S. — was so pervasive in the USSR that it became a joke among Soviets, often in a subversive genre called "Armenian Radio" jokes, explains one Russia analyst.
+Whataboutism — particularly directed toward the U.S. — was so pervasive in the USSR that it became a joke among Soviets, often in a subversive genre called "Armenian Radio" jokes, explains one Russia analyst.

 "Armenian Radio would be asked, 'How much does a Soviet engineer get paid?' and they'd be like, 'I don't know, but you [in America] lynch Negroes,'" said Vadim Nikitin, a Russia analyst and freelance writer.
 Eventually, that punchline came to be synonymous with the whole phenomenon of whataboutism, Nikitin said.